banderam/tidytuesday/README.md

 #### 2021 Week 15 - Deforestation
 This week TidyTuesday was about Forest and Deforestation.
 The data comes from [Our World in Data](https://ourworldindata.org/forests-and-deforestation): Hannah Ritchie and Max Roser (2021) - "Forests and Deforestation".
-I used the data about Net forest conversion in every countries and joined them with their young population data from the [Data World Bank](https://data.worldbank.org/indicator/SP.POP.0014.TO), trying to spot some curious details.
+I used the data about Net forest conversion in every countries, and joined them with their young population data from the [Data World Bank](https://data.worldbank.org/indicator/SP.POP.0014.TO), trying to spot some curious details.

 Source code [here](R_code/TT2021W15_forest.R)
 ![Deforestation and young generations](plots/deforestation.png)